 - You need to be flexible with a budget in general.
 Sometimes, it can be a month of work-work-work until the release and the project milestone, and then it’s a quieter time for development, with just a few things to work on.

 Money.
-Always a tough topic to discuss but such a necessary one.
+Always a tough topic to discuss but it is such a necessary one.

 In this article, we’ve talked about the Fixed Price model of project budget, which is a great solution in some cases and not-so-great in others.
 If you still have some questions or suggestions, let us know and we’ll add the information to this article.

-If you’re looking for a software development team, contact us by clicking the button below or check out our portfolio.
+If you’re looking for a software development team, contact us or check out our portfolio.